Southwest Connecticut Reliability Project

 COMMUNICATIONS & PUBLIC OUTREACH

-Beginning with municipal briefings and community outreach efforts related to the Project, we have made a concerted effort to engage town officials, residents, businesses, and other stakeholders to inform, answer questions, and listen to concerns about the project.
+Beginning with municipal briefings and community outreach efforts related to the siting stage of the project, we have made a concerted effort to engage town officials, residents, businesses, and other stakeholders to inform, answer questions, and listen to concerns about the project.

 For more information, send an email to TransmissionInfo@eversource.com or call 800-793-2202.